MicrosoftDocs/nav-content/dynamics-nav-app/payables-how-export-payments-bank-file.md

 ---
-title: Export Payments to an Electronic Payment File| Microsoft Docs
+title: Export Payments to an Electronic Payment File
 description: To make vendor payments, you enable a bank data conversion service, export a bank file, and upload the file to your electronic bank to transfer the funds.
 services: project-madeira
 documentationcenter: ''